infrat/mqtt2sms-addon/README.md

 ### Installation Steps

-1. Open the Home Assistant web interface.
+1. Open your Home Assistant web interface.

-2. Click on your user profile in the bottom-left corner and select "Home Assistant Settings" from the menu.
+2. Go to your Home Assistant settings

-3. In the sidebar, click on "Add-ons".
+3. In the settings, click on "Add-ons" item.

-4. Click on the "+" button to add a new add-on repository.
+4. Go to 'Add-on Store' (bottom right)

-5. Enter the following repository URL: `https://github.com/infrat/mqtt2sms-addon`.
+5. Look for three vertical dots (top right), click on them and select 'Repositories'

-6. Click "Add" to add the repository.
+6. In the bottom enter the following repository URL: `https://github.com/infrat/mqtt2sms-addon`.

-7. Close the repository dialog.
+7. Click "Add" to add the repository.

-8. In the Add-ons page, you should now see the "SMS Modem MQTT Broker" add-on listed.
+8. Close the repository dialog.

-9. Click on the "SMS Modem MQTT Broker" add-on.
+9. In the Add-ons page, you should now see the "MQTT2SMS Broker Addon" add-on listed.

-10. Review the add-on details, configuration options, and any prerequisites mentioned.
+10. Click on the "SMS Modem MQTT Broker" add-on.

 11. Click on the "INSTALL" button to install the add-on.